 - In-Depth: This test shows you an overview of your dominant Enneagram personality type, your basic desire, your basic fear, your communication style, and your wing types.

-- Simple: In this test, all you have to do is rank each statement one through five based on how much you agree that it describes you.
+- Simple: This test asks you to rank each statement one through five based on how much you agree it describes you.

 - Free: This test requires no purchase.